open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 - Use a domain-specific attribute
 - Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

 **[3] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.
+If `messaging.destination.anonymous` or `messaging.destination.temporary` is set to true, `messaging.destination.name` SHOULD be set to `(temporary)`.

 **[4] `messaging.destination.name`:** if and only if `messaging.destination.name` is known to have low cardinality.
 Otherwise, `messaging.destination.template` MAY be populated.